Flybell/HTML-newspaper-for-e-readers/README.md

 # HTML newspaper for e-readers
-Crawls and scrapes a site (news, magazine, blog, etc) for articles to compile into a lightly formatted .html file for conversion into PDF, EPUB, etc., by programs like Calibre.
+Crawls and scrapes a site or rss feed (news, magazine, blog, etc) for articles to compile into a lightly formatted .html file for conversion into PDF, EPUB, etc., by programs like Calibre.
 Personal use case: the .html file is loaded into Calibre to convert into a .MOBI file for Kindle and a PDF file for a large e-reader.

 Output: a compiled HTML file
 * Table of Contents (hyperlinked to article titles)